raceintospace/raceintospace/README.md

 **NOTE:** The game may not successfully compile in Windows.
 See Issues #498, #128, #57 for details.

 To run the latest version of the game you may have to install Ubuntu (or one of its variants) in a VM, such as in Oracle VirtualBox, then follow the Debian/Ubuntu instructions above.
+Be sure to enable the VM's access to the host computer's network connection: in VirtualBox this setting is called "Bridged Adapter"; in Hyper-V it's "Default Virtual Switch".

 Ingredients: